Last update: November 20, 2024

 4. Probiotic-rich foods

 Balancing gut bacteria through probiotics may have a positive effect on skin health.
-Consider incorporating probiotic-rich foods or supplements into your diet.
+Consider adding probiotic-rich foods or supplements to your diet.

 5. Mediterranean diet